altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 `kubectl expose deployment http-endpoint --port=80 --type=ClusterIP`{{execute}}

-Before continuing to the next step, let's make sure everything is running with the command:
+Before continuing to the next step, let's make sure our deployment was exposed properly by listing all services with `kubectl get services`{{execute}}, make sure that there is a service in the output of type `ClusterIP` for the `http-endpoint`.
-`kubectl get all`{{execute}}, which will list all components in the cluster.
-Check that both the deployment and service are ready before going to the next step.